mypiaware/virtual-radar-server-installation/README.md

 `vrs`

 The `vrs` command will provide options on how a user may want to start VRS.
-There are several options.
+These are the options:

 | Command         | Description                                                |
 | --------------- | ---------------------------------------------------------- |